shadowofleaf96/GreenVille/README.md

 Welcome to GreenVille, an open-source MERN (MongoDB, Express.js, React.js, Node.js) stack ecommerce shop project.
 GreenVille is designed to provide a foundation for building a robust and scalable online bio Organic store.
 Whether you're a developer looking to learn MERN stack or an entrepreneur planning to kickstart your ecommerce venture, GreenVille is a great starting point.

+GreenVille is a bio-organic eCommerce store that offers eco-friendly products, connecting customers with sustainable options.
+Built using modern web technologies, it focuses on providing an intuitive shopping experience for organic goods.
+The project includes features like inventory management, secure payment options, and a user-friendly interface, designed to promote green living.

 ## Table of Contents

 - [Features](#features)